MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/public-preview-doc-updates.md

 To enable the public preview on a desktop or web client, you need to do the following tasks:

-1. Select your profile to display the Teams menu.
+1. Select the three dots on the left of your profile to display the Teams menu.
 2. Select **About** → **Public preview**.
 3. Select **Switch to Public preview**.